thomas-leduc/t4gpd-docs/docs/landscape.md

 it is sometimes necessary to impose an artificial horizon to limit the range.

-To analyze space in a more systematic way over a territory, Benedikt (1979)[@Benedikt1979] proposes the notion of isovist field.
+To analyze space in a more systematic way over a territory, [Benedikt (1979)](https://doi.org/10.1068/b060047) proposes the notion of isovist field.
 This is an extrapolation of the mathematical notion of scalar field (resp. vector field) which associates a scalar (resp. a vector) with any point in Euclidean space.
 If the isovist describes the space surrounding a given point, the isovist field associates, to any point of the study area, an isovist.
 The isovist field thus gives access to the description property of the enveloping space at any point of interest.

 > `STIsovistField2D(buildings, viewpoints, nRays=64, rayLength=100.0)`